 There are a few different factors to take into consideration when you want to compare low rate personal loans.* Check out the table below for an overview, and visit Moneysmart for more information:

-Comparison rate- This is the whole cost of the loan, which includes the interest rate and most of the fees.
+Comparison rate | - This is the whole cost of the loan, which includes the interest rate and most of the fees. - When you compare loans, make sure you’re looking at the same loan amounts and terms. |

-Interest rate- This is the rate of interest you’ll need to pay based on the amount you borrow.
+Interest rate | - This is the rate of interest you’ll need to pay based on the amount you borrow. |

-Application fee- Many banks and financial institutions have application fees.
+Application fee | - Many banks and financial institutions have application fees. |

-- Check the T&Cs to see if there are any other fees.
+Additional fees | - Check if there’s a monthly service fee. - There might also be a default or missed payment fee. - Check the T&Cs to see if there are any other fees. |

-Extra repayments- Some lenders charge a fee if you’d like to make extra repayments, so check this with your lender.
+Extra repayments | - Some lenders charge a fee if you’d like to make extra repayments, so check this with your lender. |

-Loan use- Ask what your loan is limited to be spent on, as some loans are only to be used on certain things such as buying a car.
+Loan use | - Ask what your loan is limited to be spent on, as some loans are only to be used on certain things such as buying a car. |

-- A longer loan term usually offers lower repayments, but you’d typically end up repaying more interest.
+Loan terms | - A shorter loan term typically offers a lower interest rate. - A longer loan term usually offers lower repayments, but you’d typically end up repaying more interest. |

 The amount you borrow from your bank or financial lender depends on your unique situation, your credit history, and your ability to make repayments.